Interplay among entanglement, measurement incompatibility, and nonlocality: Optimizing entanglement estimation in realistic settings

 \subsection{Werner states}

 In the second simulation model, we consider the set of Werner states,

 where we write $\ket{\Phi^+}=(\ket{00}+\ket{11})/\sqrt{2}$.
 The Werner state is entangled when $p<2/3$.
 Similarly, for the family of Werner states, there are examples that a non-trivial choice of $\alpha$-CHSH expression gives a better estimation result.
 In Fig.~\ref{fig:werner_entropy_concurrence}, we present such an example.
 In the simulation, the underlying system is parameterized by $p=0.05$, and the measurements are parameterized by $\theta_1=\pi/2,\theta_2=\pi/6$ and $\theta_3=-\pi/6$.
-The optimal estimation of negative conditional entropy is obtained with the value of $\alpha$ roughly in the range of $[1.2,1.4]$, while the optimal estimation of concurrence is obtained when $\alpha\in [1,1.2]$.
-We derive an analytical result for the feasible region of state and measurement parameters that permits a better concurrence estimation for a non-trivial value of $\alpha>1$.
+The optimal estimation of negative conditional entropy is obtained with the value of $\alpha$ roughly in the range of $[1.2,1.4]$, while the optimal estimation of EOF is obtained when $\alpha\in [1,1.2]$.
+We derive an analytical result for the feasible region of state and measurement parameters that permits a better EOF estimation for a non-trivial value of $\alpha>1$.

 \begin{theorem} In a Bell test experiment, suppose the underlying state of the system takes the form of Eq.~\eqref{werner}, and the observables take the form of Eq.~\eqref{meas_setting}.
-For concurrence estimation solely from the violation values of $\alpha$-CHSH Bell inequalities, if $\theta_1,\theta_2,\theta_3$ and $p$ satisfy
+For EOF estimation solely from the violation values of $\alpha$-CHSH Bell inequalities, if $\theta_1,\theta_2,\theta_3$ and $p$ satisfy

-then there exists $\alpha>1$, where a better estimation of $C_{\rm est}(S)$ can be obtained by using the $\alpha$-CHSH inequality parameterized by this value than by using the original CHSH inequality (corresponding to $\alpha=1$). \end{theorem}
+then there exists $\alpha>1$, where a better estimation of $E_{\rm F,est}(S)$ can be obtained by using the $\alpha$-CHSH inequality parameterized by this value than by using the original CHSH inequality (corresponding to $\alpha=1$). \end{theorem}

-Theorem~\ref{thm:DI_condition_werner} indicates that the nonlocality depicted by the original CHSH Bell value does not always provide the most accurate concurrence estimation of Werner states.
-In a Bell test experiment, for Werner states parameter $p$ in Eq.~\eqref{werner} and measurement parameters $\theta_1,\theta_2,\theta_3$ in Eq.~\eqref{meas_setting} satisfy Eq.~\eqref{eq:DI_relation_werner}, it is helpful to take a CHSH-type Bell value with $\alpha>1$ to estimate concurrence of the Werner state.
-We leave the proof and discussion of Theorem \ref{thm:DI_condition_werner} in Appendix~\ref{appendix:numerical}.
+Theorem~\ref{thm:DI_condition_werner} indicates that the nonlocality depicted by the original CHSH Bell value does not always provide the most accurate EOF estimation of Werner states.
+In a Bell test experiment, for Werner states parameter $p$ in Eq.~\eqref{werner} and measurement parameters $\theta_1,\theta_2,\theta_3$ in Eq.~\eqref{meas_setting} satisfy Eq.~\eqref{eq:DI_relation_werner}, it is helpful to take a CHSH-type Bell value with $\alpha>1$ to estimate EOF of the Werner state.
+We leave the proof and discussion of Theorem \ref{thm:DI_condition_werner} in \ref{appendix:numerical}.

 \textbf{Example.} As a special example, we take the measurements setting in Eq.~\eqref{eq:DI_condition_pure} with $\theta_1=\pi/2,\theta_3=-\theta_2$, the same one as we use for the case study of non-maximally entangled states.
 For $0<\theta_2<\pi/4$, any Werner state in Eq.~\eqref{werner} with $p$ satisfying